Providing Outstanding Care

 - Can another treatment be tried instead of surgery?

-- What if I do not have the surgery?
+- What if I don’t have the surgery?

 - How will the surgery affect my health and lifestyle?